ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 `nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of twenty filtered options should be transmitted to the editor.

-_Note_: The editor will also perform filtering the options once again to ensure the filtered options are proper and update the dropdown list.
+_Note_: The editor will also perform the same filtering once again to ensure the filtered options are proper and update the dropdown list in the UI.
+This helps to filter the list, regardless of whether the client is loading the list dynamically by listening to the event as mentioned above or statically providing user details at the start via `nimble-mapping-mention`.

 ### API